Alberta accredited international schools

-For more information on public charter schools or to access Public Charter Schools Handbook, see the Public charter schools webpage.
+For more information on public charter schools or to access Public Charter Schools Handbook, see Public charter schools.

 In partnership with post-secondary institutions, collegiate schools offer specialized programming in a particular subject or field and provide all students with a clear pathway into post-secondary education and careers in their chosen field.
 The schools can be public (public, separate, francophone, public charter) or accredited-funded private schools and are given special approval and startup funding, if applicable, by the Minister of Education.
 Collegiate schools must continue to meet the requirements of their original school type.

-For more information regarding the collegiate school status application process and requirements or to request an application package, please contact 780-427-7235 (toll-free by first dialing 310-0000 within Alberta) or [email protected], or visit Collegiate Schools.
+For more information regarding the collegiate school status application process and requirements or to request an application package, phone 780-427-7235 (toll-free by first dialing 310-0000 within Alberta) or email [email protected], or go to Collegiate Schools.

 A heritage language school is a type of accredited private school that offers approved or authorized language and culture courses outside regular school hours to students who receive their education program at another school authority.
 Although a heritage language school may also offer community language instruction, only the approved/authorized language and culture course series falls within the purview of Alberta Education.